contentauth/c2pa-attacks/docs/appendix.md

 ## Additional baseline test case files

-If you want more sample file types beyond JPEGs for testing, the C2PA maintains a list of sample files here: <https://github.com/c2pa-org/public-testfiles>.
+For sample file types beyond JPEGs for testing, the C2PA maintains a list of sample files here: <https://github.com/c2pa-org/public-testfiles>.

 ## Creating and using an X.509 certificate